w3roman/docker-laravel/README.md

 make init
 ```

-After this, the `.git` directory will be deleted and a new repository will be created.
+Once the project is started, the `.git` directory will be deleted and a new repository will be created.

-Now you can add your remote `origin`, make a commit and push it to the remote repository:
+Now you can add your `origin`, make a commit and push it to the remote repository:

 ``` sh
 git remote add origin git@github.com:<user>/<repo>